 But retaining customers requires internal help desk ticketing systems and processes.
 And luckily, there are a lot of easy tools that can nestle into your existing systems.

-Along with a great ecommerce storefront and customer service experience comes the extra-fun part: Collecting payments and sales tax!
+Along with a great ecommerce storefront and customer engagement comes the extra-fun part: Collecting payments and sales tax!
 This includes security measures to keep your books clean and avoid compromising your customers’ information.

 Luckily, there are a lot of great tools to make this dry side of your business a bit more interesting (or at least easier).